zenml-io/mlstacks/README.md

 - Does a combination of tool X with Y make sense?
 - Isn't there an easy way to just try these stacks out to make an informed decision?

-To address these questions, the ZenML team presents you a series of Terraform based recipes to quickly provision popular combinations of MLOps tools.
+To address these questions, the ZenML team presents you a series of Terraform-based recipes to quickly provision popular combinations of MLOps tools.
 These recipes will be useful for you if:

 - You are at the start of your MLOps journey, and would like to explore different tools.